 October of 2014, I was in Greece, one of the most stunning, sun-kissed countries on the planet!
 My husband and I had the pleasure of spending 2 days in Athens and 5 relaxing days on the island of Santorini.
 Now, I’m sitting at my desk writing this post and wishing I was still there.
 It’s times like these, I’m glad I keep a travel diary so I can reminisce.

 In the afternoons, we ventured out into the main area of Oia to shop and drink with the locals.
-Some of the most charming parts of Oia were the marble streets, the white-washed buildings and the colorful rooftops.
+Some of the most charming parts of Oia where the marble streets, the white-washed buildings, and the colorful rooftops.

 Each night, we witnessed phenomenal sunsets where the sun seemed to melt into the Aegean Sea.
-It was during our very first sunset that my husband and I deemed Santorini our spot and decided to come back whenever we needed to recharge our batteries.
-(Side note: in the first photo, in the upper left-hand corner you can see the famous spot, the Fortress Ruins, where people gather in Oia to watch the sunsets.
-We’re relaxing on our patio with lots of wine and cheese!)
+It was during our very first sunset that my husband and I deemed Santorini our spot.
+We decided to go back whenever we needed to recharge our batteries.
+(Side note: in the upper left-hand corner of the photo below – just above the white building – is the famous spot.)
+“The Fortress Ruins” is where people gather in Oia to watch the sunsets.
+Luckily, we were able to relax on our patio with lots of wine and cheese!

 On our last night in Santorini, Yiannis, made dinner reservations for us in Fira.
 The atmosphere on the patio dining area was sweet and serene and the food was to die for.
-This was definitely the best meal we had during our two weeks in Europe and a great way to end our trip to this charming island.
+This was definitely the best meal we had during our two weeks in Europe.
+This was a great way to end our trip to this charming island.

 This time next year, we plan to go back to Greece to relax, disconnect and eat!
 I’d love to hear about your favorite places to get away from it all.
 Leave your comments below.